Who wouldn't want to spend a week, or a few months, in a tin box with un-showered friends and servo snacks?

 - Mark Seldon

-"You're in a car not a field.
+"You're in a car not an open field.
 When you quietly bitch and moan about the sleeping head next you to, chances are they heard you."

 - Kate Hoffman